-Finding appropriate care options for a person with youngonset dementia can be challenging.
+Finding appropriate care options for a person with young-onset dementia can be challenging.
 Many care services that support people with dementia are tailored to the needs of older people, and will not accept people under the age of 65.
 Care providers that do accept younger people are usually specialised for younger people with mental health or learning difficulties, not for people living with dementia.

-Dementia UK's admiral nurses can often give advice on care options near you that may be adapted for someone with young-onset dementia.
-See 'Other useful organisations' on page 60 for contact details.
+Dementia UK's Admiral Nurses can often give advice on care options near you that may be adapted for someone with young-onset dementia.
+See 'Other useful organisations' on pages 60-64 for contact details.

-For advice on finding a care home for a person with young-onset dementia see booklet 690, Choosing a care home for a person with dementia.
+For advice on finding a care home for a person with young-onset dementia, see booklet 690 Choosing a care home for a person with dementia.